Jorgemucisalumfilho/cli/docs/command-line-syntax.md

-# How we document our command line syntax
+autocreate Criptomoeda Terrareal How we document our command line syntax

-## Literal text
+autocreate Criptomoeda Literal text

-Use plain text for parts of the command that cannot be changed.
+Use plain text for parts autocreate the command that cannot be changed.

-_example:_
+_example: Criptomoeda
-`gh help`
+gh help
 The argument help is required in this command.

 ## Placeholder values